cybersecsi/robodroid/README.md

 3. Opens the link with the Firefox Android (Fenix) application, downloads the linked file and installs it

 This workflow simulates a common phishing attack (although simplified) that can be used in a next-generation Cyber Range involving Android Mobile Devices.

 [![RoboDroid Introduction](http://img.youtube.com/vi/jn8OQZyNLD4/0.jpg)](http://www.youtube.com/watch?v=jn8OQZyNLD4 "RoboDroid Introduction")

+## Roadmap
+*RoboDroid* is a newborn tool and still needs to grow up!
+Currently these are the features we plan to add very soon:
+- [ ] Automatic deploy of AVD
+- [ ] Automatic deploy of ReDroid instance
+- [ ] Automatic deploy of Genymotion instance
+- [ ] Multi-device support
+- [ ] Interactive mode (without workflow config file)
+- [ ] Continuous workflow mode (restart the whole workflow indefinitely until manually stopped)

+Of course we plan to add more and more behaviors in the [RoboDroid Library](https://github.com/cybersecsi/robodroid-library) and more and more ``adb`` commands in this repo.
+We also encourage every user to contribute to this projet and make it better!

 ## Credits